Hosted by: Syracuse University in Florence

 All students MUST take an Italian language course for the full semester while in Florence.

-Emory Students may only apply to the Florence Center.
+Emory Students may only apply to the Florence Center and take courses at the Florence Center.

 The Italian Studies Faculty Study Abroad Representative has approved co-requisite courses ITA 101 (4 credits) and ITA 117 (LAC-Community and Culture I) (2 credits) as equivalent to ITAL 205: Practical Conversation and ITAL 397R: Supervised Reading.